Ursula RallGraduate Student

 Dissertation Topic

-"Forging Inter-Urban Communities: The Spatial Mobility and Social Networks of Women of African Descent in Seventeenth-Century New Spain"
+"Forging Inter-Urban Communities: The Spatial Mobility and Social Networks of Women of African Descent in New Spain: 1580-1745"

 Faculty Advisors